 2.)
 My fear of vulnerability dominated my life.
 I’d parade around my house telling my parents one day I’d be a writer, but I never shared a single sentence.
 I spent hours a day learning French, but I was so mortified of my atrocious accent, I never spoke a word in front of anyone.
 Until recently, I was so terrified of playing guitar in front of others, it’d only happen if I was halfway through a bottle of Smirnoff vodka.
 Hell, I’d even refuse to play music for my dear old Granny due to my fear of vulnerability.

-I want to cap this post here because talking about oneself becomes tiresome.
+Talking about oneself becomes tiresome, but this post is more about the interconnected nature of everything we do.
+It’s about the pursuit of harmony.
 None of what I’ve done would be possible if it wasn’t for my Dad willing to give me money to buy whatever book or expensive pair of soccer cleats that crossed my path.
 My Mother spent the better years of her life driving a grey Honda minivan around the wonderfully boring town of Los Altos.
 These actions were investments, not only in me, but in themselves.
 When we do favors for other people, we assume that the other person will RECIPROCATE, and then we mutually benefit.
 If you’ve ever experienced psychedelics, you understand this concept even if you don’t have the words to define it.

 Eat vegetables, tell your parents that you love them, and strive to be the first to smile.
 Listen to new music, bathe in the sun, and watch sunsets with people you care about.